Crimea attacks: Port of Sevastopol

-On the morning of August 21, explosions were heard in Sevastopol, Crimean authorities claimed that it was the work of air defense.
+On the morning of 21 August, explosions were heard in Sevastopol, Crimean authorities claimed that it was the work of air defense.
 On the next day, explosions rang out again in the city, the occupation authorities announced that a drone had been shot down.
-On August 23, several explosions were heard, the anti-aircraft missile system also went off near the city, the governor of Sevastopol, Mikhail Razvozhayev, said that a drone was shot down over the sea.
-On August 26, the anti-aircraft defense system was activated in the village Novoozerne near Yevpatoria.
+On 23 August, several explosions were heard, the anti-aircraft missile system also went off near the city, the governor of Sevastopol, Mikhail Razvozhayev, said that a drone was shot down over the sea.
+On 26 August, the anti-aircraft defense system was activated in the village Novoozerne near Yevpatoria.

-September

-On September 7, several explosions rang out in Yevpatoria.
-The occupation authorities of the Russian Federation in the region announced the activation of air defense and the destruction of several drones.
-On September 21, a maritime drone was discovered on Soldatsky Beach in Kozacha Bay, Sevastopol.
-It was examined, then towed out to sea and blown up.
-On September 26, a series of explosions occurred in Yalta, Gurzuf and Simferopol, anti-air systems allegedly went off during the explosions.